Unit 2 Task 3: Validation

 Client Request

-For this project, you will validate the assignments you have done previously, but this time using Python pandas code instead of complicated SQL queries.
+For this project you will use Python pandas code to join (a.k.a. merge) tables and perform additional manipulations.
 You will still need to connect to the database to pull the data in, but all the filtering, calculating, joining, etc. should be done with Python pandas (or polars).

 Data